Weinstein neighbourhood theorems for stratified subspaces: Introduction

 We refer to the neighbourhoods constructed in \Cref{thm:main_coisotropic,thm:main_symplectic} as Weinstein neighbourhoods, by analogy with the case of Lagrangian submanifolds.
-We do not claim that they admit the structure of a Weinstein, or even Liouville, domain in general.
-In the special case of \emph{isotropic} stratified subspaces, i.e., stratified subspaces whose strata are all isotropic, we prove in \Cref{thm:exactness_of_symplectic_form} that in a neighbourhood of the stratified subspace the symplectic form is exact --- by analogy to the case where the subspaces are isotropic submanifolds.
-This is the first step in addressing \Cref{question:Liouville_domain} below.
+It would be interesting to know whether they admit the structure of a Weinstein, or even Liouville, domain; see \Cref{question:Liouville_domain}. \Cref{thm:exactness_of_symplectic_form} provides the first step toward adressing this question: that if the stratified subspace is \emph{isotropic}, i.e., its strata are isotropic, it has a neighbourhood in which the symplectic form is exact.

-\Cref{lemma:lagrangian_stratified_equivalence} shows that a stratified subspace $A$ being isotropic and coisotropic, i.e., Lagrangian, is equivalent to the union of Lagrangian strata being dense in $A$.
-Combining \Cref{thm:main_coisotropic,thm:exactness_of_symplectic_form}, we see that a Lagrangian stratified subspace has a neighbourhood determined by the intrinsic geometry of the space and the restriction of the symplectic form to the Zariski tangent over its singular part.
-Moreover, the symplectic form restricted to this neighbourhood is exact.
-This is analogous to the case where the subspaces are Lagrangian submanifolds --- Weinstein's Lagrangian neighbourhood theorem \cite{WEINSTEIN1971329}.
+\Cref{lemma:lagrangian_stratified_equivalence} shows that a stratified subspace $A$ is Lagrangian (i.e., isotropic and coisotropic; see \Cref{definition:isotropic_and_coisotropic}) if and only if the union of its Lagrangian strata is dense in $A$.
+If, in addition, $A$ is strongly coisotropic, then a neighbourhood of $A$ is exact and is determined, up to a symplectomorphism preserving $A$, by the intrinsic differential structure on $A$ and the restriction of the symplectic form to the Zariski tangent over the singular part (\Cref{thm:main_coisotropic,thm:exactness_of_symplectic_form}).
+This is analogous to Weinstein's Lagrangian neighbourhood theorem \cite{WEINSTEIN1971329} for neighbourhoods of Lagrangian submanifolds.